ZAG-Arena

 ZAG-Arena (formerly Preussag Arena and TUI Arena) is an arena in Hanover, Germany.
-The arena opened in 2000 and holds 10,767, during hockey or handball matches and up to 14,000, during concerts.
-It is the biggest indoor-venue in the Hanover Region and most major concerts are held there.
+The arena opened in 2000.
+It holds 10,767 during hockey or handball matches and up to 14,000 during concerts.
+It is the biggest indoor venue in the Hanover Region, and most major concerts are held there.
 The arena is situated at the Expo Plaza in the Expo 2000 grounds, in the south of Hanover, astride the Kronsberg and Mittelfeld areas.

 Tenants

 It was primarily used for ice hockey and was the home arena of the Hannover Scorpions.
 After the Scorpions sold their DEL-License to the Schwenninger Wild Wings in 2013, the license agreement for the arena wasn't renewed and the Scorpions left the arena permanently.
 Since then no tenant is using the arena on a regular basis.